RoboEagles4828/ACE/CONTRIBUTING.md

 Found a bug in the code?
 Want a feature to be implemented on the robot?
 Here's how to make an Issue.

-1. Click the "Issues" tab on the toolbar
+1. Click the "Issues" tab on the toolbar.
-2. Click "New Issue"
+2. Click "New Issue".
-3. Type the Issue and click "Submit new issue"
+3. Type the Issue and click "Submit new issue".
-4. On the right side, assign people to the Issue
+4. On the right side, assign people to the Issue.

 That's it for making an Issue!